craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Entry Description: GME-016 is stored within Vault 1's Warm Storage sector in a cube of pure force over 6" in each diameter.

 	GME-016 is a simple golden ring enscribed with the phrase 'Money, Power, Respect' in Arthurian.
-While worn, if the wearer speaks the words "I wish", their following sentance is considered by GME-016, which then attempts to enact the most harmful rendition of that wish.
+While worn, if the wearer speaks the words "I wish", their following sentence is considered by GME-016, which then attempts to enact the most harmful rendition of that wish.

 	GME-016 was contained by Kakurak after it's singular use by Frankie Avaati to remove the acting governments of the Great Northen Forests and make way for the oncoming rise of the Bandit Lords.
 ```